ott3r07/binary_ninja_mcp/README.md

 After the MCP client is installed, you can install the MCP server by **Binary Ninja plugin manager** or **manually**.
 Both methods support the MCP clients auto setup.

-If your MCP client is not set, you should install it first then try to reinstall Binary Ninja MCP Max.
+If your MCP client is not set, you should install it first then try to reinstall Binary Ninja MCP.

 ### Binary Ninja Plugin Manager

 You may install the plugin through Binary Ninja's Plugin Manager (`Plugins > Manage Plugins`).
 When installed via the Plugin Manager, the plugin resides under:

-- MacOS: `~/Library/Application Support/Binary Ninja/plugins/repositories/community/plugins/CX330Blake_binary_ninja_mcp`
+- MacOS: `~/Library/Application Support/Binary Ninja/plugins/repositories/community/plugins/fosdickio_binary_ninja_mcp`
-- Linux: `~/.binaryninja/plugins/repositories/community/plugins/CX330Blake_binary_ninja_mcp`
+- Linux: `~/.binaryninja/plugins/repositories/community/plugins/fosdickio_binary_ninja_mcp`
-- Windows: `%APPDATA%\Binary Ninja\plugins\repositories\community\plugins\CX330Blake_binary_ninja_mcp`
+- Windows: `%APPDATA%\Binary Ninja\plugins\repositories\community\plugins\fosdickio_binary_ninja_mcp`

 ### Manually Install